iranianpep/ajax-live-search/docs/troubleshooting.md

 - In case you get error message: 'Something went wrong.
-Please refresh the page.', in Chrome right-click and choose `Inspect`.
-Then in `Network` tab click on `process_livesearch.php` and check the `Response`.
+Please refresh the page.', in Chrome right-click and choose `Inspect` then in `Network` tab click on `AjaxProcessor.php` and check the `Response`.
 For example:
 ```
 SQLSTATE[42000] [1049] Unknown database 'db_name'
 ```